Skip to content

 These CRMs were specifically built for and by activists:

-• NGP VAN (only in United States)
+• NGP VAN (only in United States for the Democratic party)

 Open source CRMs